Go to our other sites

 Do these changes affect Cambridge International A Level?

-No, in fact the UK government’s proposed changes affirm the strong position of Cambridge International AS and A level.
+No, in fact the UK government’s proposed changes affirm the strong position of Cambridge International AS & A level.
 That is because the changes proposed move the UK AS and A Level model closer to the structure of our Cambridge International AS and A Level, a qualification that continues to help thousands of learners every year gain places at leading universities worldwide.

 Will the Cambridge exam series in November be affected by changes in the UK?

-No. Students can continue to take exams for Cambridge International As and A Level November and June.
-One of the key changes put forward by the UK government is that students taking UK AS and A Levels will only sit exams in June.
+No. Students can continue to take exams for Cambridge International As & A Level November and June.
+One of the key changes put forward by the UK government is that students taking UK AS & A Levels will only sit exams in June.
 Previously students were able to sit exams for parts of the course in January also – prompting concerns over how many times they sit and re-sit exams.
 This change does not affect students around the world taking Cambridge International A Levels.

 Will the Cambridge International AS Level be affected by the changes?